fromsantanu/TR-Main/README.md

 ## List of topics
 - [Environmental Pollution and Possible Association with IBS](#) : IBS has been correlated with factors of environmental pollution.
 In this article we will try to find evidences of such association.
-- [Exercise can positively correlaed with reduced probality of cardiovascular diseases](#) : We have tried to look into researches that have confirmed that physical exercise have positively reduced the risk of heart diseases.
+- [Exercise can positively correlated with reduced probality of cardiovascular diseases](#) : We have tried to look into researches that have confirmed that physical exercise have positively reduced the risk of heart diseases.